ks-sakamoto/SwitchBot/README.md

 ## Troubleshooting

-- If the ESP32 does not respond to commands from the web interface, ensure that the WebBluetooth connection is established and the device is powered on.
+- If the ESP32 does not respond to commands from the BLE app, ensure that the BLE connection is established and the device is powered on.
 - If the servo motor does not move, check the connections and ensure that the servo motor is receiving power.
 - If the ESP32 does not wake up from DeepSleep mode, check the connection of the external button and ensure that it is connected to GPIO 14.